MathAgent: Adversarial Evolution of Constraint Graphs for Mathematical Reasoning Data Synthesis¶

 Loss & Training¶

-Synthetic data is used to fine-tune the target model via standard SFT.
-During validation, an external LLM serves as a judge to evaluate the logical correctness and consistency of synthetic QA pairs; only samples passing verification are retained.
+Synthetic data is used for fine-tuning the target model using standard SFT.
+During the verification phase, an external LLM is used as a judge to evaluate the logical correctness and consistency of synthetic QA pairs, retaining only those that pass verification.

 Key Experimental Results¶